danielvegamyhre/danielvegamyhre.github.io/docs/_posts/2025-03-30-megatron-diagrammed.md

 As shown in the diagram above, this option is not ideal because to compute the *complete* results of any output element in the output matrix, we would need to sum the *partial* results on each accelerator.
 This means we already would need an all-reduce operation across all N devices in the tensor parallel group - after only doing the 1st GEMM in the MLP layer!
 Since we're trying to minimize the communication overhead by keeping these computations independent on each device for as long as possible, this is probably not ideal, so we should evaluate other options.

-However, you might ask: why is having partial results after the 1st GEMM necessary problematic?
+However, you might ask: do we necessarily *have* to all-reduce here?
 Why can't we keep the partial results on each device, continue on with applying GeLU to each set of activations individually, do the GEMM for the next linear layer, and then combine these partial outputs via all-reduce at the end?

 The answer is because we need this *partioned* version of the activation function (left above) to be mathematically equivalent to the original, *non-sharded* version of the activation function.
 Otherwise, the integrity of the numerics will be comprised and we'll run into things like convergence problems, training instability, and so on.
 In other words: the math will be wrong.